 But Kenneth was brighter than most.
 He knew things that others didn’t.
 He thus lived a life of secret debauchery.
 His organ donations ensured that he was depraved beyond belief.
 Well, his organ donations would’ve led to such sinful depravity if the surgeon hadn’t mistaken his testicles for eyes.

-Anyway, this rather profound story is to encourage readers to make sure, upon an unexpected death, to donate organs for transplant.
-There’s a large shortage.
+Anyway, this rather profound story is to encourage readers, upon an unexpected death, to donate organs for transplant.
+There’s a shortage.
 Be generous!